Skydio 2 Review

 The Skydio 2 is the best drone available for those looking to film themselves while out adventuring.
 You can also buy the beacon accessory to make the subject tracking more convenient and reliable, and you can purchase a controller for more classic and cinematic drone shots.
 Though the autonomous flight modes still have some limitations, those limitations are far fewer than with any other drone on the market.
 We recommend this drone to people that mostly want autonomous flight modes while leaving the option open for occasional manual flight.

-One thing to note is that, while the Skydio 2 can produce fantastic images in good lighting conditions, it lacks many of the advanced options of the upper-level DJI models.
-This means there are fewer post-processing options for serious hobbyists that might want to do some advanced editing like color correction.
+One thing to note is that while the Skydio 2 can produce fantastic images in good lighting conditions, it lacks many of the advanced options of the upper-level DJI models.
+This means there are fewer post-processing options for serious hobbyists who might want to do some advanced editing like color correction.

-The Skydio 2's camera is able to shoot 60 frames-per-second (fps) at its full 4K resolution, meaning you can get some cool slow-motion effects even when shooting in ultra-high definition.
-If you drop the resolution down to 1080p high definition the maximum frame rate increases to 120 fps, allowing you to dip your toe into super slow-motion territory.
+The camera on the Skydio 2 can shoot 60 frames-per-second (fps) at its full 4K resolution, meaning you can get some cool slow-motion effects even when shooting in ultra-high definition.
+If you drop the resolution down to 1080p high definition, the maximum frame rate increases to 120 fps, allowing you to dip your toe into super slow-motion territory.
 There are also the standard options for 24 and 30 fps in both resolutions.

-The Skydio 2's autonomous flight performance is top-notch.
-Its manual flight performance is serviceable, but leaves a bit to be desired.
+As mentioned, the autonomous flight performance from this drone is top-notch.
+Its manual flight performance is serviceable but leaves a bit to be desired.

 Autonomous Flight Performance

-The Skydio 2 is designed to be a drone that flies itself, and in that capacity it is the best in the field.
+The Skydio 2 is designed to be a drone that flies itself, and in that capacity, it is the best in the field.
 We took it skiing, mountain biking, and running.
-In all cases its autonomous follow mode kept up with the subject, kept the subject in frame, and avoided obstacles much more adeptly than any other model on the market.
-The drone offers 2 modes with which to autonomously follow a subject.
+In all cases, its autonomous follow mode kept up with the subject, kept the subject in frame, and avoided obstacles much more adeptly than any other model on the market.
+The drone offers two modes with which to autonomously follow a subject.
 The first is motion track, which will always follow a subject from the same angle in relation to the subject's direction of motion.
 For example, if you set the drone to follow you from behind and then turn around, the drone will rush to get back around behind you again.
-The second is fixed track, which continues to follow from the starting angle regardless of the subject's direction of motion.
-In this mode if you start with the drone following you from behind and then turn 180˚ it will stay in the same position and continue to follow you, but now from the front.
-It rounds out its autonomous flight functions with dronie, orbit, cable cam, hover (tripod follow mode) rocket, boomerang, and vortex modes.
+The second mode is fixed track, which continues to follow from the starting angle regardless of the subject's direction of motion.
+In this mode, if you start with the drone following you from behind and then turn 180˚, it will stay in the same position and continue to follow you, but now from the front.
+The Skydio rounds out its autonomous flight functions with dronie, orbit, cable cam, hover (tripod follow mode) rocket, boomerang, and vortex modes.

-At lower speeds, the following capabilities of this drone are near impeccable.
-When we used it to follow a runner it confidently flew through gaps in trees that we would be very scared to attempt with manual controls all while keeping the subject perfectly in the center of the frame.
-However, when going downhill on a mountain bike or skis we often saw the subject drifting to the edges of the frame and often completely out of the frame, causing the drone to lose visual tracking.
+At lower speeds, certain capabilities of this drone are near impeccable.
+When we used it to follow a runner, it confidently flew through gaps in trees that we would be very scared to attempt with manual controls, all while keeping the subject perfectly in the center of the frame.
+Impressive.
+However, when going downhill on a mountain bike or skis, we often saw the subject drifting to the edges of the frame and often completely out of the frame, causing the drone to lose visual tracking.
 These problems become worse with higher speeds and denser obstacles.
-When the drone loses visual tracking it will stop and hover, requiring that you get back into its field of view or manually fly it to you with your phone before it will track you again.
-If you've purchased the Beacon accessory ($149) and have it on your person, the drone can use the GPS within the beacon to continue to follow you, even when you leave its view.
-In our testing this worked some of the time, but even while using the beacon we ran into instances when we had to go and manually recover the drone once it lost visual tracking.
+When the drone loses visual tracking, it will stop and hover, requiring that you get back into its field of view or manually fly it to you with your phone before it will track you again.
+If you've purchased the beacon accessory and have it on your person, the drone can use the GPS within the beacon to continue to follow you, even when you leave its view.
+In our testing, this worked some of the time, but even while using the beacon, we ran into instances when we had to go and manually recover the drone once it lost visual tracking.

-All Skydio 2's are shipped with a height floor restriction enabled by default.
+All Skydio 2 drones are shipped with a height floor restriction enabled by default.
 This feature prevents the drone from dipping below 8 feet in altitude while in an autonomous flight mode.
-Therefore, if you pass an obstacle that would require the drone to fly below 8 feet in altitude to avoid, the drone will simply stop where it is.
-If you frequently find yourself in such situations you can turn the height floor off.
+Therefore, if you pass an obstacle that would require the drone to fly below 8 feet to avoid, the drone will simply stop where it is.
+If you frequently find yourself in such situations, you can turn the height restriction off.

 Manual Flight Performance

-If you don't purchase and accessories, you must use an app on your phone that utilizes virtual joysticks to manually fly the Skydio 2.
-This both severely limits the range and nimbleness of the drone, and is really only useful for getting the drone into position before engaging one of the autonomous flight functions.
+If you don't purchase any accessories, you must use an app on your phone that utilizes virtual joysticks to fly the Skydio 2manually.
+This severely limits the range and nimbleness of the drone and is really only useful for getting it into position before engaging one of the autonomous flight functions.

-If you purchase the Skydio controller ($149) you get an extended range and physical joysticks that allow for much better overall control.
+If you purchase the Skydio controller, you get an extended range and physical joysticks that allow for much better overall control.
 You can also plug your phone into the controller to access a real-time video feed while you fly.
-This setup allows you to fly the drone further afield and get some more classic, landscape-style drone shots.
-However, while the controller's specs claim this gives you a range of over 2 miles, in practice we found that range to be much less.
+This setup will enable you to fly the drone further afield and get more classic, landscape-style drone shots.
+However, while the controller's specs claim this gives you a range of over two miles, we found that range to be much less in practice.
 We experienced dropped frames in the video feed and even momentary losses of connection with the drone comfortably within half a mile of the controller, even in areas with few physical obstacles and little to no RF interference.
-Additionally, the shorter joysticks make execution more fine-tuned maneuvers much more difficult than with the longer joysticks found on competing controllers.
+Additionally, the shorter joysticks make the execution of more fine-tuned maneuvers much more difficult than with the longer joysticks found on competing controllers.

-The Skydio 2 offers good motion tracking without the Beacon, but we think the Beacon does improve the experience.
+The Skydio 2 offers good motion tracking without the beacon, but we think the beacon does improve the experience.
 First off, it allows you to get the drone in the air and following you without using your phone, a nice feature for those adventures where you want to keep your phone in your backpack for safekeeping.
-We can't definitively say that the Beacon improves the drone's tracking ability, but we do anecdotally think the Beacon allowed the drone to better recover from the subject moving to the extreme edge of the frame in our testing.
+We can't definitively say that the beacon improves the drone's tracking ability, but we do anecdotally think it allowed the drone to better recover from the subject moving to the extreme edge of the frame.

 Low Light Flying Restrictions

-It's important to keep in mind that the Skydio 2's obstacle avoidance cameras are optical rather than infrared, like those on most competing models.
+It's important to keep in mind that the obstacle avoidance cameras on the Skydio 2 are optical rather than infrared, like those on most competing models.
 This means a lack of light can affect their performance.
 If the drone senses that there is too little light for its obstacle avoidance cameras to work properly, it will not allow you to take off.
 While we never experienced any issues with this, some users have reported the drone refusing to take off in overcast conditions.

 Ease of Use

-We found using the Skydio 2's follow functions and other autonomous flight modes to be quite easy.
-However, we docked it some points because you must buy additional accessories to unlock some of its capabilities.
+We found using the follow functions and other autonomous flight modes to be quite easy.
+However, we docked some points here because you must buy additional accessories to unlock some of its capabilities.

 Unlike its predecessor, the Skydio 2 can fit into most backpacks.
-Also unlike its predecessor, it comes with a protective carrying case that can hold the drone, 2 batteries, and the Beacon accessory.
+Also unlike its predecessor, it comes with a protective carrying case that can hold the drone, two batteries, and the beacon accessory.

 The Skydio 2, whether you buy any of its accessories or not, lies towards the more expensive end of the spectrum.
 If you're looking for the best autonomous flight features available, we think that price is well worth it.
-For those that want to do more manual flying and have more control when framing sweeping, cinematic shots, the Skydio 2 may not be the best bang for the buck.
+For those that want to do more manual flying and have more control when framing sweeping, cinematic shots, this drone may not be the best bang for the buck.

 For those seeking a drone that can autonomously follow them during their outdoor adventures, the Skydio 2 is a worthy companion.
 If you want to get some more classic drone shots as well, you can even get the optional controller to do some limited manual flying.
-If autonomous following is #1 on your priority list, however, this likely isn't the drone for you.
+However, if autonomous following isn't #1 on your priority list, this likely isn't the drone for you.